Ismail-Dzigal/Quotes/README.md

-#Quotes
+# Quotes

-This application showes a new random quote on every click on *New quote* button, and gives you an option to tweet the current quote.
+This application showes a new random quote when user clicks the *New quote* button, and gives an option for tweeting the current quote.

+HTML, CSS and jQuery used for coding.